mychrisdangelo/DjangoErrorHelperLLDB/README.md

 1. Save all the files to your `~/Documents` directory.
 2. Move the .lldbinit file to your `~` directory.
 Start Xcode.
-3. From Xcode create a breakpoint where you receive a Django response to a variable named `data`.
+3. Add a breakpoint where you receive a Django response to a variable named `data`.
 Add a breakpoint action to this breakpoint: debugger command `dde`.
-I recommend added a breakpoint and breakpoing action from Xcode but you can also add this breakpoint and breakpoint action from the command line.
-Below is an example of adding the breakpoint in our project.
+I recommend adding this breakpoint with breakpoint action from the Xcode UI but you can also add this breakpoint with breakpoint action from the command line.
+Below is an example of adding the breakpoint in our project via command line.

 ```
 (lldb) breakpoint set --file BoomsetDoormanOrientationViewController.m --line 581